 Diagnosing pancreatic cancer

-If you have signs or symptoms that could be from pancreatic cancer, your doctor will start by asking about your medical history and family history and doing a physical exam.
+If you have signs or symptoms that could be from cancer in your pancreas, your doctor will start by asking about your medical history and family history and doing a physical exam.

 If your doctor suspects you have exocrine pancreatic cancer, you may have one or more imaging studies, such as: